scriptedp0ison/FakeAuth/README.md

 FakeAuthentication Network Attack framework written in python3, and made with poison

 # Network Injection
-Inject wireless Deauthentication frames from wireless access points within a certain basic service set, or within an extended service set to capture a 4 way handshake, and perform local based dictionary based attacks against the .cap file.
+Inject wireless Deauthentication frames from wireless access points within a certain basic service set, or within an extended service set to capture a 4 way handshake, and perform local dictionary based attacks against the .cap file.

 # Mac Spoofing (Coming in future update)
 Spoof your wireless network cards media access control address, when performinng arbituary network attacks, to mask your presence (slightly)